kevingivens/site/content/blog/post3.md

 $$

-This expression implies that the variance swap can be replicated with an option with the following payoff
+This expression implies that the variance swap can be replicated by an option with the following payoff

 $$
 f(S_T) = \frac{2}{T}\left(\frac{S_T-S_*}{S_*} - \ln\frac{S_T}{S_*}\right) \label{eq1}